nychealth/EH-dataportal/content/key-topics/pests/ratportal/index.md

 layout: ratportal
 ---

-New York City’s Rat Information Portal is a web-based mapping application that allows you to view rat inspection and action data collected by the NYC Health Department.
+New York City’s Rat Information Portal is a web map application that lets you view rat inspection and action data collected by the NYC Health Department.